bharath12b5/mvn-linux/Building-RabbitMQ-on-SLES.md

-The following build instructions have been tested with **RabbitMQ Server 3.5.0** on **SLES 11.3, 12.0 on IBM z Systems**.
+The following build instructions have been tested with **RabbitMQ Server 3.5.0 & 3.5.6** on **SLES 11.3, 12.0 on IBM z Systems**.

 Installation instructions are available in the [official RabbitMQ documentation](https://www.rabbitmq.com/build-server.html).
+The following instruction use V3.5.0 but it could be replaced with your required version.

 ### Install the Dependencies